 Applicability.
 This section applies to:

-all battery electric vehicles, range extended battery electric vehicles, except for model year 2006 through 2013 neighborhood electric vehicles, that qualify for ZEV credit under section 1962.1 and 1962.2; and
+all battery electric vehicles, plug-in hybrid electric vehicles, range extended battery electric vehicles, except for model year 2006 through 2013 and 2026 and subsequent model year neighborhood electric vehicles, that are certified as zero emission vehicles under California Code of Regulations (CCR), title 13, sections 1962.1 and 1962.2 and associated test procedures; and

-all hybrid electric vehicles that are capable of being recharged by a battery charger that transfers energy from the electricity grid to the vehicle for purposes of recharging the vehicle traction battery.
+2026 and subsequent model year zero-emission vehicles and plug-in hybrid electric vehicles certified for sale in California under CCR, title 13, section 1962.4.

 Definitions.

-The definitions in section 1962.1 and 1962.2 apply to this section.
+The definitions in section 1962.1, 1962.2, and 1962.4, title 13, CCR and associated test procedures apply to this section.

 Requirements.

-Beginning with the 2006 model year, all vehicles identified in subdivision (a) must be equipped with a conductive charger inlet and charging system which meets all the specifications applicable to AC Level 1 and Level 2 charging contained in Society of Automotive Engineers (SAE) Surface Vehicle Recommended Practice SAE J1772 REV JAN 2010, SAE Electric Vehicle and Plug in Hybrid Electric Vehicle Conductive Charger Coupler, which is incorporated herein by reference.
-All such vehicles must also be equipped with an on-board charger with a minimum output of 3.3 kilowatts, or, sufficient power to enable a complete charge in less than 4 hours.
+Alternating Current (AC) Charger Inlet.
+Beginning with the 2006 model year, all vehicles identified in subsection (a) must be equipped with a conductive charger inlet and charging system which meets all the specifications applicable to AC Level 1 and Level 2 charging contained in SAE Surface Vehicle Recommended Practice SAE J1772 REV OCT 2017, SAE Electric Vehicle and Plug in Hybrid Electric Vehicle Conductive Charger Coupler, which is incorporated herein by reference.
+All such vehicles, manufactured through 2025 model year, must also be equipped with an on-board charger with a minimum output of 3.3 kilowatts or capable of providing sufficient power to enable a complete charge in less than 4 hours.
+All such vehicles manufactured for 2026 and subsequent model years must also be equipped with an on-board charger with a minimum output of 5.76 kilowatts (calculated as 24 amps at 240 volts AC) or capable of providing sufficient power to enable charging from a state of discharge to a full charge in less than 4 hours.

-A manufacturer may apply to the Executive Officer for approval to use an alternative to the AC inlet described in subdivision (c)(1), provided that the following conditions are met:
+Alternative for AC Charger Inlet.
+A manufacturer may use an alternative to the AC inlet described in subsection (c)(1), provided that the following conditions are met:

-each vehicle is supplied with a rigid adaptor that would enable the vehicle to meet all of the remaining system and on-board charger requirements described in subdivision (c)(1); and
+each vehicle is supplied with a rigid adaptor that would enable the vehicle to meet all of the remaining system and on-board charger requirements described in subsection (c)(1); and